Reviewed by

 APEDA (RCMC) Certificate

-How to Track Your Certificate Status?
+How to Track Your Certificate Status in India?

 1. Visit the DGFT e-RCMC portal.